Grasspave2 Technical Specifications

 Notes: All measurements are subject to manufacturing tolerances, unless otherwise specified.

-A. Base Course: Sandy gravel material from local sources commonly used for road base construction (recycled materials such as crushed concrete or crushed aggregate are NOT acceptable).
+A. Base Course: Sandy gravel material from local sources commonly used for road base construction (recycled materials such as crushed concrete or crushed asphalt are NOT acceptable).

 1. Conforming to the following sieve analysis and requirements:

 a.
 100 percent passing sieve size 1 inch (25 mm).

 b.
 90-100 percent passing sieve size 3/4 inch (19 mm).

 c.
 70-80 percent passing sieve size 3/8 inch (9 mm).

 e.
 45-55 percent passing sieve size #10.